Digital marketing analysts estimate that the average American will be exposed to a jaw-dropping 4,000 – 10,000

 So, for your next campaign, why not consider taking a different tone and a different voice?

-Ometria describes some familiar brands that have mastered this concept in their external marketing, including fashion site Ayr, who inject personality into the way they talk to customers across all their channels.
+Ometria describes some familiar brands that have mastered this concept in their external marketing, including fashion brand, Ayr, who inject personality into the way they talk to customers across all their channels.
 The feel is informal, fun, approachable: aligned to its brand and beliefs, with a colloquial spin.

 If you have a comms initiative that could use a little more fun, shake things up and drop the corporate speak.
 You can even go as far as creating a specific internal persona; something Kent Community Health NHS Foundation Trust deployed as the ‘voice’ of their intranet, Flo.
 The more friendly, approachable voice helped engage users and break down the ‘corporate speak’ barrier.